antarctica/nerc-arctic-office-projects-api/README.md

 #### Pagination support

 Where a schema will return a large number of items, pagination is recommended.
-The `AppSchema` supports a limited form of pagination whilst it is added to Marshmallow JsonAPI more completely.
+The `arctic_office_projects_api.schemas.Schema` class supports a limited form of pagination whilst it is added to Marshmallow JsonAPI more completely.

 Limitations include: